When talking about productivity tools, the same words usually pop up in the conversation:

 While these would no doubt help you work more, consider the other tools that help you work better.

 The "tools" I'm talking about may, at first, seem to be mere additions to your workspace and are easily overlooked.
-But upon deeper reflection, these really help increase your motivation, improve your mood, and create an ideal environment for your productivity.
+But upon deeper reflection, these really help increase your motivation, improve your mood, and create an ideal environment for you to be productive.

 In today's post, I'm sharing some tools that work for me in hopes of encouraging you to think of the tools that help you be more effective and efficient as well.